Chinthamani Kolacase: Box office

-The film was commercial success.
+The film was a commercial success.
 The film ran for 100 days in major centres of its release.

 Remakes

 It was remade in Telugu as Sri Mahalakshmi starring Srihari and remade in Tamil as Ellam Avan Seyal with same director.
-Newcomer RK plays Lal Krishna and actress Bhama plays Chinthamani in the Tamil version and Srihari is L.K. and Shamna plays Sri Mahalakshmi in the Telugu version.
+Newcomer RK plays Lal Krishna and actress Bhama plays Chinthamani in the Tamil version and Srihari plays L.K. and Poorna plays Sri Mahalakshmi in the Telugu version, while Thilakan plays the latter's father in the Telugu version, reprised his role as Chinthamani's father from the original Malayalam film.
 The core storyline was also used in the Kannada movie Aptha.